 radon and polychlorinated biphenyls.
 The DPW protects the environment while ensuring that there are no exposures

 Balfour Beatty Communities (BBC), LLC/Army Family Housing (on post).
 Army Family housing on Fort

 Carson is owned and operated by BBC located at 6800 Prussman Boulevard in the Joel Hefley Community Center.

-Central Vehicle Wash Facility (CVWF), located at the south end of the cantonment area off of Magrath
+Central Vehicle Wash Facility (CVWF), located at the south end of the cantonment area off Magrath

 pool wash racks unless the CVWF is not operational or closed.
 Fort Carson saves an estimated 60 to 70 million

-gallons of water a year through the use of the CVWF through the filtration and reuse of water in the system.
+gallons of water a year by the use of the CVWF through the filtration and reuse of water in the system.

 Only minor additions of water are needed to make up for evaporation.
 The use of tactical equipment maintenance